pnp/List-Formatting/column-samples/generic-link-to-parent-documentset/README.md

 -- Folders: "Show all items without folders"
 -- Filter: Content Type is not equal to NameOfTheDocumentSetContentType
 - A "Single line of text" column, the column doesn't need to be linked to any content type
-- replace the "/sites/Sitecollection/Library name/" to the appropriate address of your library.

 ## Sample